Oocraam/SPAMBot/README.md

 ## Features

  * Supports 1.16.1.
  * Infinite number of custom phrases.
-You can add your own phrases by editing the file `lines.txt`.
+You can add your own phrases by editing the file `config.json`.
  * Custom delay between chat messages.
 In milliseconds.
- * An easy-to-use GUI with incorporated chat thanks to [mineflayer-dashboard](https://github.com/wvffle/mineflayer-dashboard).
  * Reconnect ability in case it's kicked form the server.
  * Cracked mode support.